-A flipped form uses everyday language, not legalese, for legal terms like contract obligations or policy requirements.
+A flipped form uses everyday language, not legalese, for legal terms like contract or policies.

 With a regular legal form, the lawyers are the experts.
-People using the form rely on the lawyers to interpret their needs.
+People using the form rely on the lawyers to write the terms they need and interpret those terms.

 With a flipped form, users are the experts.
 Lawyers help users express their needs in their own language, helping with notes on the law and what the form should cover.